top of page

 If an obstacle is seen late, sometimes it is safer to ride through it than swerve around it and risk a collision.

-If an obstacle could cause damage, or an accident, then call it out verbally, in a calm tone, including where the obstacle is.
-For example "Hole left."
+If an obstacle could cause damage, or an accident, then call it out verbally, in a calm tone, including where the obstacle is, for example, "hole left".

 Riders at the front and back of the group should indicate when the group is turning, so vehicles ahead and behind are aware.